-This easy Parmesan Crisps recipe is the perfect solution to your crunchy and savory snack cravings.
+This easy Parmesan Crisps recipe are the perfect snack for satisfying your salty and savory cravings!
 Made with just 1 ingredient and ready in less than 10 minutes, these crunchy and cheesy crisps will quickly become a family favorite.
-Low carb, keto, and gluten-free.

-But over time, I started to wonder if I could make my own at home for cheaper.
+Over time, I started to wonder if I could make my own at home for cheaper.
 The answer?
 Yes, absolutely yes!
-But not just cheaper – better too.
+But not just cheaper - better too.
 Because of the cost savings of making something on my own, I could use an authentic parmigiano reggiano and get twice the flavor for half the cost.

 But the absolute best of all?
 Now you can make it too.
 After multiple test rounds, I’m proud to bring to you this easy recipe for homemade parmesan crisps.
 I just know you’re going to love it as much as we do.